amtektonics/DNCNavigator/README.md

 This is a simple electrion app to keep track of homes that do not want to be contacted or have other statuses.

+You have the option of buildign it yourself or grabing it from here and following the build instructions

 ## Building instructions
 *Only works for on windows*